Oil prices of OPEC Members

-News Shafaq/ Basra Light Price dropped slightly Thursday, but still registering one of the highest price among OPEC members.
+News Shafaq/ Basra Light Price climbed 1.89$ Tuesday, still registering one of the highest prices among OPEC members.

 As for OPEC prices,